gevincen/Bible_Studies/Most_Holy_Faith_Part_1.md

 [21] Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.

 * There is a gap or gulf between man and God.
-* It was not so when God created man and kept him in the Garden of Eden
+* It was not so when God created man and placed him in the Garden of Eden.
-* God wanted to have a close fellowship with man and hence He created man with that purpose
+* God and man had a close fellowship with one another.
-* Due to disobedience man fell and gap came between man and God
+* Due to disobedience of man there was a gap between man and God.
-* then God initiated various ways to restore the fellowship with man, to build Tabernacle , God to dwell amongst them,
+* Then God initiated various ways to restore the fellowship with man
+  * told them to build Tabernacle to dwell among them
-* He gave commandments
+  * gave commandments, laws, offerings, sacrifices, rituals, etc
+  * they sincerely did all, obeyed but yet hearts were away from the Lord

 # Tabernacle, Offering, sacrifices, yet their hearts were far away from the Lord
 ## Jeremiah 7:21-23 KJV